I am an

 Research in Progress

-Educational Attainment, Peer Effects and School Desegregation: Evidence from Randomized Lotteries (Email for paper)
+Educational Attainment and School Desegregation: Evidence from Randomized Lotteries (Email for paper)

 This paper studies peer effects and the long-run impact of a court-ordered